Stjarnan/Super_Resolution_Application/README.md

-# Super_Resolution_Application
+# Super Resolution Application
- Building an application using a SRCNN to return higher res images
+ Building an application using a SRGAN to return higher res images